Achilleas Kostoulas

 Rethinking Language, Diversity and Education

 The Rethinking Language, Diversity and Education conference will take place on 28-31 May 2015 in Rhodes, Greece.
-The conference, which is co-organised by the University of Toronto and the University of the Aegean, aims to address “social, linguistic and cultural difference” in language education through the critical examination of issues such as “globalization, difference, community, identity, democracy, ethics, politics, technology, language rights, and cultural politics”.
+The conference, co-organised by the University of Toronto and the University of the Aegean, aims to address “social, linguistic and cultural difference” in language education through the critical examination of issues such as “globalization, difference, community, identity, democracy, ethics, politics, technology, language rights, and cultural politics”.

 Call for papers